CodeFromAnywhere/typerepo/modules/js-util/README.md

 checks if all items in an array are true

+## 📄 mapMany (exported const)

+Lets you map over any array with a async function while setting a max. concurrency

+Taken and improved from https://codeburst.io/async-map-with-limited-parallelism-in-node-js-2b91bd47af70

 ## 📄 removeIndexFromArray (exported const)

 removes an index from an array